 The entire team is aware that their Monday morning account pitch is riding on a successful Sunday night moon landing.

-By then the public had been following the progress of the Apollo 11 mission for several days.
-The folksy yet technical patter of the walkie-talkie-like banter between ground control and the astronauts (“Tranquility base here.”/”Tranquility, we copy you here on the ground.”) had by then made its way into the popular psyche, where it remains to this day.
+By then the public had been following the progress of the Apollo 11 mission for days.
+The folksy yet technical jargon of the walkie-talkie-like banter between ground control and the astronauts (“Tranquility base here.”/”Tranquility, we copy you here on the ground.”) had by then made its way into the popular psyche, where it remains to this day.

 The four of them, Don, Pete, Peggy, and Harry, are next seen in front of the television in a hotel room as the actual moonwalk takes place.
 All eyes are transfixed to the screen as Armstrong descends the ladder and plants the first human footprint into lunar soil, probing it first with his heel and toe as if climbing down into an untested swimming pool.